scholtzm/vapor/examples/hello-world/README.md

 This is pretty much the simplest plugin one can make.

+This example shows:
-Notice that this example shows how you can set the `servers` property to use up-to-date list of Steam servers.
+* that you can set the `servers` property to use up-to-date list of Steam servers
+* that `init` and `use` methods can also be chained

 ### Usage